 STEP 3 - Training Contract Sign Up!!

-Your ANP will draw up the Training Contract and Training Plan Proposal to be signed by yourself (employer) and your apprentice.
+Your ANP will draw up the Training Contract and Training Plan Proposal to be signed by the Employer and the apprentice.

 At this stage you will need to advise the ANP representative that you wish to use ACFA as your preferred training provider.

-The training contract will then be lodged with the State Training Authority (STA) in your state and ACFA will be notified of the new training agreement in place.
+The training contract will then be lodged with the State Training Authority in your state.

 STEP 4 - ACFA Training Enrolment

-Sydney students - Once the ACFA has been notified of the new Training Contract our Student Liaison Officer will then contact your business and the student via phone to schedule a visit to commence the enrolment process for the apprenticeship.
+Once ACFA has been notified of the new Training Contract our Student Liaison Officer will then contact your business and the student via phone to schedule a visit to commence the enrolment process for the apprenticeship.
 Currently, we are conducting most of our enrolment visits online or via correspondence.

 STEP 5 - Enrolment